Language selection

 Technical Marine Synopsis

-northeast-southwest over northern Vancouver Island.
+northeast-southwest over southern Vancouver Island.

 Marine Weather Statement